Kimberly Galloway (SHE/HER)

 Owner, Artistic Director, & Faculty

 She earned her 200-hour Power Yoga teaching certificate in 2017 and, alongside her Kinesiology degree, enjoys sharing her love of movement in dance and yoga through the scope of safe and mindful movement techniques.
-She has danced for Project 606 and, most recently, is performing with Trifecta Dance Collective.
+She has danced professionally with Project 606 and Trifecta Dance Collective and is currently a freelance professional dancer and choreographer in the Chicago area.
 She enjoys teaching and choreographing around the Chicago area, and at her home base, Principle Dance, owned by Kim and her husband.